rarog/TranslationManagerForAndroidApps/README.md

 * Support for advanced user settings and creation of new users with different roles

 ### v0.6
-* Support translation suggestions management
+* Support descriptional images for translations

 ### v0.7
 * git support for managed apps
+* Support for importing and exporting of XMLs via ZIP

 ### v0.8
 * Support for String Arrays (`<string-array>`)